-- 6.9 Original timber doors and their doorcases are an important aspect of the character of Jersey buildings9.
-Where they survive, they should be retained wherever possible and their repair is always the preferred option.
-Unless severely neglected, it is rare for a door to suffer so much decay that complete replacement is required. - 6.10 Domestic and public building door types vary widely and in the exceptional circumstances where they have to be replaced, their design should be appropriate to the character of the building.
+- 6.12 Original timber doors and their doorcases are an important aspect of the character of Jersey buildings.
+Where they survive, they should be retained wherever possible, and their repair is always the preferred option.
+Unless severely neglected, it is rare for a door to suffer so much decay that complete replacement is required. - 6.13 Domestic and public building door types vary widely and in the exceptional circumstances where they have to be replaced, their design should be appropriate to the character of the building.
 To this end the following principles should be followed: - in all instances, the original door frame should be preserved.
 This helps to maintain the character and proportion of the building's façade; - replacement doors should copy the original in the materials, the detail of the design, and the paint finish.
-The proportions and number of panels should be replicated, with similar mouldings being used; - 6.11 Modern off-the-peg doors are not generally acceptable for use in historic buildings, nor are doors with incongruous design features such as integral fanlights.
-Unpainted hardwood or stained or varnished softwood doors are rarely suitable. - 6.12 Doorways that become redundant should in general not be removed.
-This is particularly the case where a terrace of houses is converted into flats or offices and some of the doors are no longer required: it is most important that they are retained for the sake of the overall design of the terrace. - 6.13 Similarly, doorcases, door furniture including hinges, knockers and letterboxes, foot scrapers, fanlights, pediments, columns, pilasters, cornices, consoles and carved or stucco moulded details should not be removed or mutilated, but retained even if the doorway is redundant.
+The proportions and number of panels should be replicated, with similar mouldings being used. - 6.14 In some cases, a replacement door may be replacing an inappropriate modern door that has already replaced an historic door.
+As with the approach to windows, the policy objective is to deliver betterment, where the replacement door makes a more positive contribution to the character and appearance of the building than the door being replaced. - 6.15 There may be a case to be made that the replacement of a poor, modern (post 1951) and inappropriate uPVC door improves the character and significance of a listed building sufficiently to allow use of modern composite materials.
+This may be acceptable by exception, in listed buildings with a non-statutory grade 3 or 4 only, where it can be shown to deliver betterment to the character and appearance of a listed building relative to an existing modern (post 1951) and inappropriate PVCu door that is being replaced.
+Any such exception will not apply to the replacement of doors in grade 1 and 2 listed buildings, which will still be required to be replaced in the material of the original historic door, which will be wood in most cases. - 6.16 In considering applications to change uPVC doors to those made from composite materials in grade 3 and 4 listed buildings, all other policy requirements will apply: this will, therefore, require any such doors to have the likely historic form of the detail of the design, and the finish of the likely original door.
+The betterment proposed will need to be fully justified having regard to the character and appearance of the listed building and its heritage significance.

-9 See pp. 8-13:
+&lt;sup>9 See pp. 8-13: Traditional windows and doors